peteroupc/html3dutil/doc/MathUtil.md

 unless all the normal's components are 0, and returns a new plane with the result.
 * [planeNormalizeInPlace](#MathUtil.planeNormalizeInPlace)<br>Normalizes this plane so that its normal is a unit vector, unless all the normal's components are 0, and sets this plane to the result.
-* [quatConjugate](#MathUtil.quatConjugate)<br>Returns a quaternion that describes a rotation that undoes the given rotation (an "inverted" rotation); this is done by reversing the sign of the X, Y, and Z components (which describe the quaternion's glmath).
+* [quatConjugate](#MathUtil.quatConjugate)<br>Returns a quaternion that describes a rotation that undoes the specified rotation (an "inverted" rotation); this is done by reversing the sign of the X, Y, and Z components (which describe the quaternion's glmath).
 * [quatCopy](#MathUtil.quatCopy)<br>Returns a copy of a quaternion.
 * [quatDot](#MathUtil.quatDot)<br>Finds the dot product of two quaternions.
-* [quatFromAxisAngle](#MathUtil.quatFromAxisAngle)<br>Generates a quaternion from a rotation transformation that rotates vectors by the given rotation angle and around the given glmath,
+* [quatFromAxisAngle](#MathUtil.quatFromAxisAngle)<br>Generates a quaternion from a rotation transformation that rotates vectors by the specified rotation angle and around the specified glmath,
 * [quatFromMat4](#MathUtil.quatFromMat4)<br>Generates a quaternion from the vector rotation described in a 4 &times; 4 matrix.
 * [quatFromVectors](#MathUtil.quatFromVectors)<br>Generates a quaternion describing a rotation between two 3-element vectors.
 * [quatIdentity](#MathUtil.quatIdentity)<br>Returns the identity quaternion of multiplication, (0, 0, 0, 1).
-* [quatInvert](#MathUtil.quatInvert)<br>Returns a quaternion that describes a rotation that undoes the given rotation (an "inverted" rotation) and is converted to a unit vector.
+* [quatInvert](#MathUtil.quatInvert)<br>Returns a quaternion that describes a rotation that undoes the specified rotation (an "inverted" rotation) and is converted to a unit vector.
 * [quatIsIdentity](#MathUtil.quatIsIdentity)<br>Returns whether this quaternion is the identity quaternion, (0, 0, 0, 1).
 * [quatLength](#MathUtil.quatLength)<br>Returns the distance of this quaternion from the origin.
 * [quatMultiply](#MathUtil.quatMultiply)<br>Multiplies two quaternions, creating a composite rotation.
-* [quatNlerp](#MathUtil.quatNlerp)<br>Returns a quaternion that lies along the shortest path between the given two quaternion rotations, using a linear interpolation function, and converts it to a unit vector.
+* [quatNlerp](#MathUtil.quatNlerp)<br>Returns a quaternion that lies along the shortest path between the specified two quaternion rotations, using a linear interpolation function, and converts it to a unit vector.
 * [quatNormalize](#MathUtil.quatNormalize)<br>Converts a quaternion to a unit vector; returns a new quaternion.
 * [quatNormalizeInPlace](#MathUtil.quatNormalizeInPlace)<br>Converts a quaternion to a unit vector.
-* [quatRotate](#MathUtil.quatRotate)<br>Multiplies a quaternion by a rotation transformation that rotates vectors by the given rotation angle and around the given glmath.
+* [quatRotate](#MathUtil.quatRotate)<br>Multiplies a quaternion by a rotation transformation that rotates vectors by the specified rotation angle and around the specified glmath.
 * [quatScale](#MathUtil.quatScale)<br>Multiplies each element of a quaternion by a factor and returns the result as a new quaternion.
 * [quatScaleInPlace](#MathUtil.quatScaleInPlace)<br>Multiplies each element of a quaternion by a factor and stores the result in that quaternion.
-* [quatSlerp](#MathUtil.quatSlerp)<br>Returns a quaternion that lies along the shortest path between the given two quaternion rotations, using a spherical interpolation function.
+* [quatSlerp](#MathUtil.quatSlerp)<br>Returns a quaternion that lies along the shortest path between the specified two quaternion rotations, using a spherical interpolation function.
 * [quatToAxisAngle](#MathUtil.quatToAxisAngle)<br>Calculates the vector rotation for this quaternion in the form of the angle to rotate the vector by and an glmath to rotate that vector around.